disiamylborane/impediment/doc/manual/Usage.md

 # CSV loading

-The CSV loading procedure allows to load nultiple files with the same data layout at once.
+The CSV loading procedure allows to load multiple files with the same data layout at once.
 After the files are selected, customize the CSV column numbers for frequency, real and imaginary impedance values.
 The data preview is available.